ESI-FAR/TeSoPs-ELECTRIcity_NILM/README.dev.md

 ### (2/2) GitHub

 Make a [release on GitHub](https://github.com/ESI-FAR/tesops-electricity_nilm/releases/new).
 If your repository uses the GitHub-Zenodo integration this will also trigger Zenodo into making a snapshot of your repository and sticking a DOI on it.

+## Pull Requests

+Pushing to main works only via local fast-forward merging an approved Pull Request (PR).
+This is the workflow:

+- Create a new branch
+  - Recommended name: `issue_number-issue_description`, e.g. `39-reduce-ci-runs`
+- Fix stuff
+- Rebase onto new main, if necessary
+- Create PR
+- Have someone review the PR
+- Have someone approve the PR
+- Rebase onto new main, if necessary
+- `git merge --ff-only` locally into main
+- Push main (now allowed)
+  - PR is automatically closed